JSS University Mysore 2025

 The difference between the NCERT and NEET syllabus provides clarity on which chapters need additional references beyond the NCERT books for NEET.

-Candidates can aim for the scoring chapters first to score 700 marks in the NEET exam using the NCERT vs NEET Syllabus differences.
+Candidates can aim for the scoring chapters first and practise 100 most important NEET biology questions to score 330+ marks in NEET exam using the NCERT vs NEET Syllabus differences.

 Students can begin their NEET preparation by learning exactly what to study and what not to study.
 Given below are some tips that aspirants can follow to make the most use of the NCERT vs NEET syllabus for classes 11 and 12.
 Following the right NEET preparation tips, along with weightage, improves accuracy and confidence.
 A clear NCERT vs NEET syllabus comparison saves a lot of time and boosts overall performance.